(This post contains affiliate links. Read my full disclosure.)

-If your goal this year is to put yourself in that bracket and get studying for a certification (perhaps trying to squeeze in your PMP® before the exam changes), then I’m here to help!
+If your goal this year is to put yourself ahead of the curve and get studying for a certification, then I’m here to help!

-There is a dizzying array of project management courses out there to help you achieve project management qualifications, both for PMI courses, PRINCE2 courses and more.
+There is a dizzying array of courses out there to help you achieve project management qualifications, both for PMI courses, PRINCE2 courses and more .
 Here are the ones I think are worth taking a look at.